-In the United States, the Broken Windows theory of crime control first appeared in the public conversation in 1982.
-Kelling and Wilson described it in The Atlantic (then known as The Atlantic Monthly) [Kelling 1982].
-Briefly, the theory suggests that in urban environments, we can prevent serious crime by taking some simple steps.
-They include applying police resources to preventing small crimes such as vandalism, public drinking, and toll jumping.
-These measures create an atmosphere of order and lawfulness.
+In the United States, the Broken Windows theory of crime control first appeared in the public conversation in 1982, when Kelling and Wilson described it in The Atlantic (then known as The Atlantic Monthly) [Kelling 1982].
+Briefly, the theory suggests that in urban environments, by applying police resources to preventing small crimes such as vandalism, public drinking, and toll jumping, one can prevent serious crime and create an atmosphere of order and lawfulness.
 Gladwell popularized the idea in his explosive best seller The Tipping Point [Gladwell 2000].

-In the year before Gladwell’s work appeared, Hunt and Thomas incorporated the Broken Windows theory into their work, The Pragmatic Programmer.
-They suggest it as a justification for the importance of retiring technical debt immediately upon discovering it [Hunt 1999].
-Briefly, the theory as applied to technical debt in software is that tolerating low quality and technical debt in a given asset encourages further degradation of quality and additional technical debt.
+In the year before Gladwell’s work appeared, Hunt and Thomas incorporated the Broken Windows theory into their work, The Pragmatic Programmer, suggesting it as a justification for the importance of retiring technical debt immediately upon discovering it [Hunt 1999].
+Briefly, the theory as applied to technical debt in software is that tolerating low quality and technical debt in a given asset encourages further degradation of quality and incurring additional technical debt.
 Within the software community, the Broken Windows theory of managing technical debt is widely accepted [Note a].

-Meanwhile, O’Brien, Sampson, and Winship, analyzing “big data,” failed to produce strong evidence of the theory’s validity.
-They did find a weak positive correlation between social orderliness and lawful behavior [O’Brien 2015].
-But their research also showed a strong positive correlation between private violent behavior and major crimes.
-Others noted that what appeared to be positive results for the application of Broken Windows to crime prevention in the 1990s was actually explainable by other phenomena [Note b].
+However, between Kelling’s work in 1982 and the work of Hunt and Thomas in 1999, criminologists and sociologists had become skeptical of the Broken Windows theory as applied to crime prevention.
+As far back as 1998, investigations had begun to cast doubt on the Broken Windows theory [Harcourt 1998].
+In 2006, Eck and Maguire assembled a review of the escalating controversy [Eck 2006].
+Research by O’Brien, Sampson, and Winship, based on “big data” analyses, failed to produce evidence of validity of the Broken Windows theory beyond a weak positive correlation between social orderliness and lawful behavior [O’Brien 2015].
+Indeed, their research instead showed a very strong positive correlation between private violent behavior and major crimes.
+Others have noted that what appeared to be positive results for the application of the Broken Windows approach to crime prevention in the 1990s was actually explainable by other phenomena [Note b].

-Social scientists and criminologists have taken these findings seriously enough to have founded the Center for Evidence-Based Crime Policy at George Mason University.
-The Center maintains an evidence-based policing matrix to assist law enforcement organizations in evaluating the validity of claims about the efficacy of specific tactics and strategies.
+Social scientists and criminologists have taken these findings seriously enough to have founded the Center for Evidence-Based Crime Policy at George Mason University, which maintains an evidence-based policing matrix to assist law enforcement organizations in evaluating the validity of claims about the efficacy of specific tactics and strategies, such as the Broken Windows theory.
 (See their review of Broken Windows Policing.)

-But even as doubts developed about the efficacy of Broken Windows policing for crime prevention, Broken Windows continued to find adherents in the software community.
-Software researchers continued to regard the theory as pertinent to managing technical debt in software.
+But even as doubts developed about the efficacy of Broken Windows policing for crime prevention, Broken Windows continued to find adherents relative to managing technical debt in software assets.
 The software engineering community thus finds itself, perhaps, in the same position with respect to Broken Windows as it is with respect to the Tragedy of the Commons.
-Broken Windows and the Tragedy of the Commons are both fine analogies.
-But the fields that originated them now have better ways of understanding the phenomena in question.
+Broken Windows and the Tragedy of the Commons are both fine analogies, but the fields that originated them now have superior ways of understanding the phenomena in question.

 Maybe it’s time for the engineering community to re-examine Broken Windows as it pertains to technological asset quality and technical debt.
 At this time, the author is aware only of anecdotal support for the Broken Windows theory of technical debt management.
 Perhaps the Broken Windows theory will work better in engineering than it did in social science or criminology, but do you want to bet your company on that?